 Expired SSL/TLS certificates

-If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Cloud Console and open the instance.
-Open its Connections page and make sure that your server certificate is valid.
+If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Cloud console and open the instance.
+Open its Connections page, select the Security tab and make sure that your server certificate is valid.
 If it has expired, you must add a new certificate and rotate to it.

 Cloud SQL Auth proxy version